 The search planner is complemented by a project proposal planner, developed by our colleagues in the Writing Development Centre, to help you develop or refine your research proposal.

 The guide also points you to further advice on a wide range of relevant skills, to give you advanced knowhow in finding, managing and evaluating information.
-For example: where to find specialised information resources for your subject area; how to access resources beyond our Library; and methods to keep your literature search up to date over a long period.
+For example: where to find specialised information resources for your subject area, and methods to keep your literature search up to date over a long period.

 This provides access to over 1,000 handbooks, featuring in-depth articles written by experts in their field.
 The subject coverage is wide-ranging, covering many disciplines in humanities, social sciences and science.